-Yes, you don't have to believe it but a small to medium enterprises (SME) business owned by a female entrepreneur is more likely to be profitable, than one run by a male business owner.
+Did you know that a small to medium enterprises (SME) business owned by a women entrepreneur is more likely to be profitable.
+Than one run by a male business owner?

 - Family businesses are typically sexist in their thinking.
-It is also accepted that men can be forceful and assertive leaders whilst women, if she is the same, risks being labelled.
+It is also accepted that men can be forceful and assertive leaders whilst women if she is the same, risks being labeled.

 2)Building a reputation as viable successor